stlab/better-code/chapters/0000-outline/text.md

 - inexpressive
 - unreadable
 - non-local

+DJS: I don't like unscalable.
+It implies scaling with people, time, or computational power.
+Based on later discussion I think the wording here is "dangerous".
+Things that should not be used without caution or mitigation.

 [This is what we were calling “raw.”
 Unscalable is far from a perfect word.
 “Raw” connotes “unencapsulated” or “exposed” but Sean was also trying to get at